asadhasnain/iTwinjsStarterKit/Authorization/NodeCLI/README.md

-# Node CLI Authorization
+# Node CLI Authentication and Authorization

-This is a very simple starting guide to implement your authorization for a Node-based application.
+This is a very simple starting guide to implement your authentication and authorization for a Node-based application.

 ## Register Client